WTA's stance on Peng has made it human rights champion, says former US official

-The Women's Tennis Association (WTA) has become the world's "most effective" human rights organization over its leadership on the Peng Shuai case and willingness to lose money to stand by its principles, said Kelley Eckels Currie, former U.S. Ambassador-at-Large for Global Women's Issues.
+The Women's Tennis Association (WTA) has become the world's "most effective" human rights organisation over its leadership on the Peng Shuai case and willingness to lose money to stand by its principles, said Kelley Eckels Currie, former US Ambassador-at-Large for Global Women's Issues.

 "The WTA is essentially putting more than a billion dollars on the line over the life of a single member of the Women's Tennis Association."